Marketing in Australia of infant formula

 Tips for making complaints

-A lot of the things we report will probably be outside the scope of MAIF but it's important we report them anyway as it's our only way to record our concern.
+A lot of the things we report will probably be outside the scope of the MAIF Agreement but it's important we report them anyway as it's our only way to record our concern.
 Still make complaints.
 Raise awareness about these practices.

 Marketing practices with the potential to undermine breastfeeding